This gluten-free tuna mornay is one of my childhood favorite dishes. It’s very simple and tastes absolutely amazing.

-If you want to see how this gluten free dinner recipe is done, then be sure to check out the video I have prepared below.
+If you want to see how to make this gluten-free dinner recipe, then be sure to check out the video I have prepared below.
 It goes through all the steps to making this delicious tuna mornay.

 - 1 onion, diced